 Like a drama filled reality show gone bad, we continue to watch Donald Trump drown in his own “best words.”
 Our only hope is that he doesn’t pull us down with him.
 Every scene has been infused with his unscripted rants and overheated insults, daring someone to fight, in the interest of creating drama and ratings.
 Trump is not a politician but a salesman and a renegade of his own party.
 From the start of his campaign, Trump continues to wildly vacillate his positions and issues while attracting extremists of all kinds, flailing and sinking right before our eyes.
 Art Exhibit Review in Washington Post

 The Bristlecone Pines are one of the oldest living trees on earth, more than 4,800 years old.
 I see them when backpacking above 10,000 ft.
 They remind us that struggles can be faced, survival is possible and hope is worth the fight.

 I remember the moment I picked up the book A Beautiful Mind by Sylvia Nasar in the LA airport, needing something to entertain myself for a long trip.
 I was curious after reading the back cover because my older brother was also a brilliant mathematician.
 Ten years older, he was more like a father figure who I looked up to and admired.
-By the end of the flight, my view of the world entirely changed.
+By the end of the flight, my view of the world changed entirely.
 I realized that my ‘normal’ brother wasn’t normal at all.
-My entire life, I watched his compulsive obsessions to master many things from puzzles, chess, fishing, fish tanks, cars, computers, video games, and so on, until he disappeared from life into drugs and alcohol, drowning in his own unhappiness and despair.
+My entire life, I watched his compulsive obsessions to master many things from puzzles, chess, fishing, fish tanks, cars, computers, video games, and so on, until he disappeared from life, drowning in his own unhappiness and despair.
 To this day, I remember the moment he said “I am going to go to sleep one day and never wake up.”
-My piece, Sweet Dreams, reflects the search for peace for those struggling with a beautiful mind so different and impossible, for us to really understand.
+Sweet Dreams reflects the search for peace for those struggling with a beautiful mind so different and impossible, for us to really understand.